Download this Entertainment Business Plan for Music Artists and Music Producers free for easy editing in Google Docs, Microsoft Word or Apple Pages:

 DJA will gross approximately $8.75 for each full-length compact disc sold.
 The current retail price averages approximately $14.72.
 Revenue will also be earned from the sales of digital music through iTunes and other online retailers.
 DJA will release and promote three to four singles from each full-length album project.
-Revenue projections in the financial model are based upon the following estimates of "single" sales.
+Revenue projections in the financial model of this music business plan are based upon the following estimates of “single” sales.

 NEW RIVER – 3 Singles – 51,000 units/single release